The Free Microsoft Forms Alternative

 Microsoft Forms always shows Microsoft branding and uses a Microsoft URL.
 Fomr Pro ($17/mo) lets you use your own domain and remove all branding.

 Microsoft Forms is included with Microsoft 365 subscriptions, which start at $6/user/month (Business Basic).
-For personal use, a limited version is available with a free Microsoft account, though it lacks some features available in the business version.
+For personal use, a limited version is available with a free Microsoft account, though it lacks some features.

-Fomr’s free plan includes unlimited forms, unlimited responses, full design customization, and team collaboration — no subscription needed.
+Fomr’s free plan includes unlimited forms, unlimited responses, design customization, and team collaboration without any subscription.
 The Pro plan at $17/month adds custom domains and branding removal.

 Fomr vs Microsoft Forms: the editor

 Fomr uses a visual drag-and-drop canvas.
 You place fields on the page, arrange them however you want, and see the result in real time.
-The editor supports multi-page forms, text blocks, dividers, and 25+ form components with full layout control.
+The editor supports multi-page forms, text blocks, dividers, and 25+ form components.

 Microsoft Forms prioritizes simplicity.
 Fomr prioritizes design flexibility.
 If you just need a quick internal poll, Microsoft Forms is faster.
 If you want a form that looks good and represents your brand, Fomr gives you more control.